Skip to content

 1) Your withdrawal rate and how it changes over time

 The withdrawal rate is the most visible driver.
-The higher your withdrawals are early on, the faster the account’s “income engine” shrinks.
-Even if you start with a reasonable percentage, many retirees increase withdrawals over time to keep up with lifestyle changes and inflation.
-Those increases can shorten longevity dramatically if investment returns don’t keep up.
+The higher your withdrawals are early on, the faster the account’s earning power shrinks.
+Even if you start with a reasonable percentage, many retirees increase withdrawals over time to keep up with lifestyle changes, inflation, family support, travel plans, or healthcare premiums.
+Those increases can shorten longevity dramatically if investment returns do not keep up.

 2) Market volatility and sequence-of-returns risk

-During the accumulation years, volatility feels manageable because you’re not withdrawing and you may still be contributing.
-In retirement, volatility becomes dangerous because you may be forced to sell investments while they’re down to generate income.
-That early-retirement sequence risk is one of the most common reasons an account runs out sooner than expected—even when average long-term returns look “fine” in theory.
+During accumulation years, volatility feels manageable because you are not withdrawing and you may still be contributing.
+In retirement, volatility becomes dangerous because you may be forced to sell investments while they are down to generate income.
+That early-retirement sequence risk is one of the most common reasons an account runs out sooner than expected—even when long-term averages look “fine” in theory.

 3) Inflation and rising retirement costs